chadhietala/rfcs-1/text/0000-router-helpers.md

 #### `Transition.data` integrity

-The data in a `Transition` is gurnateed to be carried through the completion of the route transition.
+The data in a `Transition` is guaranteed to be carried through the completion of the route transition.
 This includes `abort`s, `redirect`s and `retry`s of the transition.

 ### URL Generation Helpers